Eileen Krige: Later career

 In 1948 Krige started her teaching career at the University of Natal, Durban.
 Her knowledge of Zulu society and culture enhanced the value of her teaching and contributed to her inspirational career as University professor and scholar.
 In addition she and her husband "instilled standards of integrity that went beyond the academic".
 Throughout her career Krige continued to do fieldwork amongst the Lovedu people.
 Even after her retirement as Chair of Social Anthropology in 1970, she continued to engage in ethnographic research.
 This included an interest in Zulu female fertility rituals as well as her lifelong interest in kinship and marriage.
 This led to a collaboration with John L. Comaroff entitled: Essays on African Marriage in Southern Africa which was published in 1981.

 Publications

 1931 Agricultural Ceremonies and Practices of the Balobedu.
 Johannesburg: University of the Witwatersrand.

 1936 The Social System of the Zulu.
 London: Longmans Green and Company.

+1940: Medicine, Magic and Religion of the Lovedu.
+Johannesburg: University of the Witwatersrand.

 1943 The Realm of a Rain-Queen: A Study of the Patterns of Lovedu Society.
 (Written with Jack Krige) London: Oxford University Press.

 1954 The Lovedu of Transvaal.
 (Written in collaboration with Jack Krige).

 1965 Report on an Ecological Study of the Thembe-Thonga of Natal and Mozambique (authored by W.S Felgate, Social Anthropology Honours Student of Krige) Durban: Institute for Social Research, University of Natal.

 1962 The Social System of the Zulu.
 Pietermaritzburg: Shuter and Shooter Publishers.

 1963 Culture Contact in Africa South of the Sahara.
 Johannesburg: South African Institution of Race Relations.

 1975 Tradition and Christian Lovedu Family Structures.